 House rejects Trump-backed plan on government shutdown, leaving next steps uncertain

-WASHINGTON (AP) — With a resounding no, the House rejected President-elect Donald Trump’s new plan Thursday to fund federal operations and suspend the debt ceiling a day before a government shutdown, as Democrats and dozens of Republicans refused to accommodate his sudden demands.
+WASHINGTON (AP) — A day before a potential government shutdown, the House resoundingly rejected President-elect Donald Trump’s new plan Thursday to fund operations and suspend the debt ceiling, as Democrats and dozens of Republicans refused to accommodate his sudden demands.

-“We’re going to do the right thing here,” Johnson said ahead of the vote.
-But he didn’t even get a majority, with the bill failing 174-235.
+“We’re going to regroup and we will come up with another solution, so stay tuned,” Johnson said after the vote.
+The cobbled-together plan didn’t even get a majority, with the bill failing 174-235.

 The outcome proved a massive setback for Trump and his billionaire ally, Elon Musk, who rampaged against Johnson’s bipartisan compromise, which Republicans and Democrats had reached earlier to prevent a Christmastime government shutdown.